-We were really impressed when we came across Grip6 belts – they are truly made for someone with an active lifestyle, whether hiking, climbing, or just playing a round of golf.
+Grip6 belts are made for someone with an active lifestyle, whether hiking, climbing, or just playing a round of golf.
 Their belts are minimalist with a ton of durability.
 They were really intentional about making it simple, says BJ Minson, CEO at Grip6, who we spoke to over email.
 “A simple product is easier to manufacture, and the customer has a better experience using [the belt].
 We make our own products because it gives us the control to improve the quality, make the process more efficient and have fun testing and trying new ideas all the time.”

 The strap is woven from high-strength nylon webbing, and it’s all connected with a laser-cut aluminum buckle that couldn’t be simpler to operate – all you have to do is strap it in, no prongs, pins, or clamps needed.
 The Grip6 design simply uses friction to keep everything in place, and they are so confident it will hold that they gave it the name “Badgerbite,” able to withstand 250 lbs of outward pressure (most other similar belts can only hold 50 lbs).

 I have a Grip6 belt that I wear almost every day and recently gifted some Grip6 belts to my brother-in-law and other family members.
 They are a hit!

 Colonel Littleton handcrafts all of their belts in their facility in Lynnville, Tennessee, a small town of just over 300 people.
 They have some traditional styles and more unique belts made from buffalo and alligator leather with cinch clamps and other closing mechanisms.